How Long Does It Take for a Dog to Get Used to a New Puppy?

 Final Thoughts: How Long Does It Take for a Dog to Get Used to a New Puppy?

-With a bit of supervision and discipline your dogs will soon be enjoying their time together.
+With a bit of supervision and discipline, your dogs will soon be enjoying their time together.
 But before that happens, it’s important to stay mindful of their respective energy and needs to prevent any hiccups.

-The question of how long does it take for a dog to get used to a new puppy depends entirely on the dogs and the situation.
+The question of how long does it take for a dog to get used to a new puppy depends entirely on the dog and the situation.
 But for most, you’ll see a basic comfort level within a month.

 Ultimately, most dogs will naturally bond and bring each other loving companionship, making your efforts well worth your while.